-- We don’t like emails;
+- I don’t like emails;

 - Therefore nobody likes emails.

-- Let’s not do it.
+- Let’s not do that.

+While MUCH has changed in the world of blogging over the years, this has not.
 There is no single way to better turn a prospect into a fan into a customer than through email marketing.

 It may not be fun and you may not even like email, but it’s Capital-T true.

 And by far the best email marketing tool you can use to create and send emails to your audience is ConvertKit.
 It’s what we’ve been using for years now, and it also now comes with tons of landing pages and opt-in forms that you can use to get more subscribers to your blog.

 We didn’t have guidance from the right people.

 It can be hard to define what a blogger is.
 You fall into all of these categories or labels of entrepreneurs, bloggers, online creators, influencers… So which is it??

 I think that made it more difficult in the beginning to find successful people to follow.
 I know that I didn’t identify as a ”blogger” for a long time, therefore I didn’t find any advice on blogging.